 - How long have you had trouble with erections?

-Your doctor will also ask about your lifestyle, including:
+Your doctor will also ask about your lifestyle, as well.

-You may have a number of different tests to help find the cause:
+You may have a number of different tests to help find the cause, such as:

 - Urinalysis or blood tests to check for health conditions such as diabetes, heart problems, or low testosterone